sparkflows/sparkflows-docs/docs/user-guide/connectors/elasticsearch.rst

 Write to Elasticsearch
 ======================================

-Elastic Search is often used for indexing, searching and analyzing datasets.
-Fire Insights makes it easy to write data to Elastic Search.
+Elasticsearch is often used for indexing, searching and analyzing datasets.
+Fire Insights makes it easy to write data to Elasticsearch.

 Elasticsearch-hadoop provides native integration between Elasticsearch and Apache Spark.
-In the example below, we will first load data from HDFS into Elastic Search and then read it back into Apache Spark from Elastic Search.
+In the example below, we will first load data from HDFS into Elasticsearch and then read it back into Apache Spark from Elasticsearch.

-If your data is already in Elastic Search, skip to ``Workflow for Reading data from Elastic Search``.
+If your data is already in Elasticsearch, skip to ``Workflow for Reading data from Elasticsearch``.

 Workflow
 -----------

 Create a new empty workflow.
-Drag and drop the source dataset from which you want to load data into Elastic Search.
+Drag and drop the source dataset from which you want to load data into Elasticsearch.
 If you don't have a dataset for the source data, create one.

 Once the source processor is on the workflow canvas, drag and drop ``SaveElasticSearch`` processor in the workflow.
 Configure your Elastic Search processor in the dialog box shown below.